 Los Angeles ranks in the top 5 for most coffee shops per capita and has some of the highest prices per pack of coffee.
 Take a look at some of the best coffee shops located in L.A. here.

 6. San Diego, California

 In the last few years, San Diego has seen a surge in craft coffee, especially in its North Park and East Village neighborhoods.
 The WalletHub data ranked it in the top 5 for most affordable and highly ranked coffee shops.

 Chicago is tied for first for most donut shops per capita if you're looking for a little something extra to have with your morning joe.
 The city is constantly adding more coffee shops, making it difficult to put a number to how many are located in this midwest city.
 Take a look at some of the best coffee shops located around the city.

 8. Denver, Colorado

-Denver comes in at No. 8 on the WalletHub study, and if you're looking for a coffee festival to attend, you can register for Coffee Fest Denver in June.
+Denver comes in at No. 8 on the WalletHub study, and if you're looking for a coffee festival to attend, Denver is the place to go.
 The event comes complete with a cold brew competition and a product preview for what's up and coming in the industry.

 9. Boston, Massachusetts

 Boston is in WalletHub's top 5 for donut shops per capita.
 If you're looking for authentic Italian roasts, head to Boston's North End (and make sure to grab a cannoli to go with it).
 If you're looking for recommendations in other parts of the city, check out this list.